 Addiction to prescription opioid pain relievers has reached epidemic proportions in our state and the nation as well, triggering a major increase in heroin abuse.
 Adopting this measure addresses the problem at its source and is one of the essential steps to combating our addiction problem and the overdose deaths and ruin lives that come in its wake.
 This is information that patients and parents have a right to know.

-This measure was recently adopted in New Jersey and Rhode Island, and is one of the recommendations of the President’s National Opioid Commission.
+This measure has now been adopted in 12 states, and is one of the recommendations of the President’s National Opioid Commission.
 Attached is the legislation, which can serve as the basis of the bill you would introduce.

 Please let me know whether I can count on you to introduce this common sense and life-saving legislation.